-The Crystal Ball is a free public service meant to appeal to political junkies and interested voters alike.
-All content herein may be used by educators, press, and others with proper attribution.
+A free public service meant to appeal to political junkies and interested voters alike, Crystal Ball content may be used by educators, press, and others with proper attribution.
 Contact us with any questions.